dsjena/HPCSchool/README.md

     == Author's Note

     This document is very naive and under continuous change depending on the requests we recieve.
-    It is being written from the information available with me and from several sources available on internet.
-So, Do not hesitate to contact us.
+    It is being written by collecting information available with me and from several sources available on internet.
+So, Do not hesitate to contact me.

-    By mailto:sjena@iisermohali.ac.in[S. Jena] +
     Document version: V1.1.1 12/06/2017 +
     Document version: V1.1.0 23/03/2017 +
     Document version: V1.0.2 16/03/2017 +